Candida Maria of Jesus: Life

 At a young age, she went to Burgos to help support the household and worked as a domestic servant in various homes.
 Barriola was affected to a great degree from the depth of the poor conditions that she witnessed in a place undergoing the social effects of the Industrial Revolution in her native land.

 The Jesuit priest Miguel José Herranz advised her on her path ahead and at his advice started a number of charitable and educations programs; the two met in Valladolid in 1868.
 Barriola believed that she experienced a vision of Jesus Christ on 26 March 1869 on Good Friday.
-On 8 December 1871 - alongside five companions - she founded the Daughters of Jesus and she assumed the religious name: "Cándida María de Jesús".
+On April 2, 1869, she received the inspiration to found a Congregation with the name Hijas de Jesus.
+On 8 December 1871 – alongside five companions – she founded the Daughters of Jesus and assumed the religious name: "Cándida María de Jesús".

-The nun founded the congregation for the education of children and the advancement of the women in Salamanca.
-The congregation received diocesan approval from the Bishop of Salamanca on 3 April 1873.
+She founded the congregation for the education of children and the advancement of the women in Salamanca.
+It received diocesan approval from the Bishop of Salamanca on 3 April 1873.
 On 8 December 1873 she made her solemn profession.

-Barriola based her spiritual principles and practices on the Spiritual Exercises.
-Herranz collaborated with her as she wrote the constitutions for the order which received the decree of praise from Pope Leo XIII on 6 August 1901; full papal approval came from Pope Pius X after her death in 1913.
-Barriola was a contemplative religious and was immersed in God who spent long hours before the tabernacle where she became serene even in trials and suffering.
+Barriola based her spiritual principles and practices on the Spiritual Exercises of Ignatius Loyola.
+Herranz collaborated with her as she wrote the constitutions for the order which received the decree of praise from Pope Leo XIII in 1902; full papal approval came from Pope Pius X after her death in 1913.
+Barriola was a contemplative religious who spent long hours before the tabernacle where she became serene even in trials and suffering.
 Her motto for life was: "I am for God alone".
 Barriola died in 1912.

-In 2005 her order had 1116 religious in 114 houses in countries such as the Dominican Republic and the Philippines.
+In October 1911, the first Hijas de Jesus left for Brazil.
+They arrived in the Philippines in 1932.
+In 2005 her order had 1116 religious in 114 houses in countries.